-Markets continuously move in waves or trends within an economic cycle (Illustration A).
+Markets continuously move in waves or trends within an economic cycle.
 Sometimes the up trends are substantial, with small, seemingly insignificant moves lower, and other times, such as the 2020 pandemic related drop and present day, the moves lower may be significant.
 While it is important to understand that the general trend of the markets have been upward historically, unfortunately down trends can last an uncomfortably long time.
 So, what do we do when markets – and our feelings about our investments – are trending lower?

 First, we must understand that these “ups and downs”, and the associated emotional cycles, are a normal part of investing and impossible to perfectly time for even the most experienced investor.

-Illustration B depicts the emotions that investors go through during an investment market cycle.
+There are a number of emotions that investors go through during an investment market cycle.
 When they review the increases in their investment statements as markets move up, they’re happy.
 However, as markets decline many investors will go through different emotional states.
 The feelings of joy when investment values were increasing are replaced by negative emotions as the market falls.
 These emotions typically start as anxiety, which may become panic, anger or even depression.

 Although it can be difficult to resist during a market downturn, one of the biggest mistakes an investor can make is to panic and sell at a time when you should be buying.
 Understanding this is the key to success when investing as part of a life long financial plan.

 As the markets go down it’s important to have a plan, keep calm, carry on, and remember the number 1 rule of investing: Buy low and sell high.